 - file extensions for Structured Query Language include sql, cql, ddl, inc, mysql, prc, tab, udf and viw

-- I have 78 facts about Structured Query Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Structured Query Language not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection: